TeamHiddenLeaf/Caption-Bot/README.md

 Libraries/Parameters used in our project includes: Keras, Tensorflow, Word-embedding model (Glove), Images datasets from UIUC department of Computer Science (6000 trained images, 1000 test images)

 Current Work: We are now working on the web appplication framework using Flask and finally deploy our application in Heroku Cloud.
-Please regularly check for updates in the repository.Also, we developed the entire code in Kaggle and we are in the process of transferring it to the Google Colaboratory.
+Also, we developed the entire code in Kaggle and we are in the process of transferring it to the Google Colaboratory.
+Therefore, Please regularly check for updates in the repository

 Happy Coding!